Filters: Tags: inland fishery resources (X)14 results (182ms)

 Topographic surveys were completed during four summer surveys (in 2013, 2015, 2016 and 2017) at 10 sites along the Carmel River, CA. Topographic measurements were made at multiple locations along four to six transects per site using a total station (at sites CR, RS, DM and SH) and with an auto level and survey rod (at sites DDU, DDL, BW, SR, SC and CRO).
 This dataset contains the cross-sectional elevation measurements for each transect and survey year.
 The elevation measurement locations along each transect were located by measuring distances between corresponding endpoint coordinates, starting from river left (see https://www.sciencebase.gov/catalog/file/get/5a271f8ce4b03852bafc8eaa for transect endpoint locations)....

 The dataset is composed of two data tables containing information from electrofishing surveys conducted in the Catskill and Adirondack regions.
 The first data table contains fish collection information and the second data table contains information on the sampled reaches.
 First posted September 25, 2018, ver.
 1.0 Revised July 2019, ver.
-2.0 Version 2.0: This version of the dataset has the same structure (two data tables containing the same column headings) as Version 1.0 but includes the addition of data from electrofishing surveys conducted on the Esopus Creek and its tributaries in the Catskill region during the period 2009-2018.
-All data in Version 1.0 have been retained and are unchanged with the exception...
+2.0 Revised November 2020, ver.
+3.0 Version 3.0: This version of the dataset has the same structure (two data tables containing the same column headings) as Versions 2.0 and 1.0 but includes the addition of data from electrofishing surveys conducted in the upper Neversink River and upper Rondout Creek and their tributaries in the Catskill region during the period 1988-2019.
+All...

 Data for assessing the status of resident fish communities in the Eighteenmile Creek Area of Concern, New York